Documentation Index

 - What data it needs to access

-- Why existing MCPs don’t work
+- Why existing connectors don’t work

 Having connection issues or errors?
 See the MCP Troubleshooting Guide for step-by-step diagnostics and fixes.